-Practitioners should engage in continuing training and supervision necessary to carry out their professional roles when working with clients.
+Practitioners should engage in ongoing professional development and supervision necessary to carry out their professional roles when working with clients.

 What settings are appropriate for assessment?

 Assessment should occur in settings that are most appropriate for gathering an accurate and complete understanding of the client and their context, and that supports their privacy, safety, and comfort.